 - Some of the elements like the royal towers seem mostly for display purposes

 Magic Garden has been designed to be an inspirational play garden for children visiting Hampton Court just starting to learn about Tudor history.
-It’s a truly unique play space, combining modern design with historical elements making it one of the best playground parks in London in our book.
-It also gets very crowded during school holidays and weekends which was a surprise to us since entry is ticketed with dedicated time-slots.
-We also felt the layout was slightly confusing, with sections of the park divided up making it hard for parents to keep an overview of multiple children at the same time.
+It’s a truly unique play space, combining modern design with historical elements, making it one of the best playground parks in London in our book.
+It also gets crowded during school holidays and weekends, which surprised us since entry is ticketed with dedicated time slots.
+We also felt the layout was slightly confusing, with sections of the park divided up, making it hard for parents to keep an overview of multiple children simultaneously.

 ☛ West London Playgrounds

 Home to one of the most stunning play areas in London built in recent years, West Londoners can be proud of their beautiful Holland Park.

 - Inspiring with play elements well integrated with the park landscape

 - A challenging climbing structure called the “Fishing Tower” keeps older kids occupied

-- Very little use of plastic and rubber, play frames mostly made of wood, metal and ropes.
+- Very little use of plastic and rubber, play frames are mostly made of wood, metal and ropes.

 - Safe and accessible for toddlers around the sandpit.

-- As always in London, great public play park like this one get really crowded during weekends.
+- As always in London, great public play parks like this one gets really crowded during weekends.

-Holland Park Playground has everything that you’d expect from a newly designed play area.
-Challenging and accessible at the same time, it’s made out of natural materials and feels both functional and safe.
-Note that there’s a traditional play area for toddlers not far away from the main adventure playground, gated and a lot less busy.
+Holland Park Playground has everything you’d expect from a newly designed play area.
+Challenging and accessible simultaneously, it’s made of natural materials and feels both functional and safe.
+Note that there’s a traditional play area for toddlers not far away from the main adventure playground, which is gated and a lot less busy.